Kathy Ireland: Record label

 In April 2021, Marilyn McCoo and Billy Davis Jr. released a new album called Blackbird Lennon-McCartney Icons for the first time in 30 years under Ireland's record label EE1 in partnership with BMG.
 It was produced by Nic Mendoza.
 The album hit No 1 on its first day on the iTunes R&B Album chart.
-Kathy called the project a human rights and freedom, including religious freedom, recording project in 2021.

 Fitness videos

 Since 1994, Ireland has published several fitness videos that led to her design of athletic apparel and launched her brand licensing of fitness equipment.
-Several of these were VSDA Award-winning, including Total Fitness Workout, Core Workout, Absolutely Fit, Advanced Sports Fitness, Reach and Health and Body Specifics, which was awarded Fitness Video Of The Year.